-Anesthesia - Anesthetics and services of a Physician or registered nurse anesthetist for the administration of anesthesia.

-Assistant Surgeon - the services of an assistant surgeon not to exceed 20% of the reasonable and customary charge of the primary surgeon.

-Charges for multiple surgical procedures will be a covered expense subject to the following provisions:

-(i) If bilateral or multiple surgical procedures are performed by one (1) surgeon, benefits will be determined based on the Reasonable and Customary Charge that is allowed for the primary procedures; 50% of the Reasonable and Customary Charge will be allowed each additional procedure performed during the same operative session.
-Any procedure that would be an integral part of the primary procedure or is unrelated to

-- the diagnosis will be considered "incidental" and no benefits will be provided for such procedures; - (ii) If multiple unrelated surgical procedures are performed by two (2) or more surgeons on separate operative fields, benefits will be based on the Reasonable and Customary Charge for each surgeon's primary procedure and limited in total to 150% of the combined total; and - (iii) If an assistant surgeon is required, the assistant surgeon's covered charge will not exceed 20% of the surgeon's Reasonable and Customary allowance.

-Surgical Dressings - Expenses related to surgical dressings, splints, casts and other devices used in the reduction of fractures and dislocations.
+- Anesthesia Anesthetics and services of a Physician or registered nurse anesthetist for the administration of anesthesia. - Assistant Surgeon the services of an assistant surgeon not to exceed 20% of the reasonable and customary charge of the primary surgeon. - Multiple Surgical Procedures Charges for multiple surgical procedures will be a covered expense subject to the following provisions: - o If two or more surgical procedures are performed during the same session through the same incision, natural body orifice or operative field, the amount eligible for consideration under the Plan is the allowable for the largest amount billed for one procedure, plus 50% of the allowable for each of the additional procedures performed, unless the provider agreement states otherwise: - If two or more surgical procedures are performed during the same session through different incisions, natural body orifices or operative fields, the amount eligible for consideration under the Plan is the allowable for the largest amount billed for one procedure, plus 50% of the allowable for all other procedures performed, unless the provider agreement states otherwise; - EXCEPTION to subsections (i) and (ii) Any procedure that includes the current procedural terminology (CPT) descriptive wording of "list separately in addition to the code for the primary procedure" will be allowed at 100%; - o If multiple unrelated surgical procedures are performed by 2 or more surgeons on separate operative fields, benefits will be based on the contracted allowable or Reasonable and Customary Charge for each surgeon's primary procedure and limited in total to 150% of the combined total; and - If an assistant surgeon is required, the assistant surgeon's covered charge will not exceed 20% of the surgeon's Reasonable and Customary allowance. - Surgical Dressings Expenses related to surgical dressings, splints, casts and other devices used in the reduction of fractures and dislocations.

 Temporomandibular Joint (TMJ) Syndrome - The treatment of jaw joint disorders including conditions of structures linking the jaw bone and skull and the complex of muscles, nerves and other tissues related to the temporomandibular joint.
 Care and treatment shall include, but is not limited to physical therapy.
 Any appliance that is attached to or rests on the teeth and orthodontic services is covered under the Dental plan.
-This does not include orthognathic surgery.
+This does not include orthognathic surgery: